szabogabor91/gimlet-website/src/docs/configuring-policy-based-deploys.md

 ---
-layout: gimletd
+layout: docs
-title: Policy based releases
+title: Configuring policy-based deploys
 lastUpdated: 2020-03-16
 image: policy.png
-tags: [gimletd]
+tags: [docs]
 ---

 # Policy based releases

-Now that you are familiar with [on-demand releases](/gimletd/on-demand-releases), you may want to automate releases to your staging or production environment.
+You can automate releases to your staging or production environment.

 On this page you will learn how to create release policies - that are triggered on certain conditions - to automatically release to a target environment.

 ## Set release policies in the Gimlet environment file

-Gimlet CLI introduced the Gimlet environment file that is placed in your application source code repository and pins down the release configuration to a target environment.
+You can control environment configuration with the Gimlet manifest files in the `.gimlet/` folder in your application source code repository.
+It pins down the release configuration to a target environment.

-[Learn more](/gimlet-cli/manage-environments-with-gimlet-and-gitops/) about the Gimlet environment file if you are not familiar with the concept, but as a recap here is an example configuration for an application's staging environment.
+As a recap here is an example configuration for an application's staging environment.

 It pins down the Helm chart to use, its version, and the configuration variables for the staging environment: